 The Metro's development is being executed in phases spread out over 20 years, with each phase taking 3-5 years.
 When finished, it will surpass the London Underground in length.

 The Metro network was launched with the Red Line, which joins northeast Delhi and northwest Delhi.
 Phase I was completed in 2006, and Phase II in 2011.
-Phase III, with an additional three new lines (Pink, Magenta and Gray) including two ring lines, was expected to become operational from the end of 2016.
-However, this was delayed and the entire corridor won't become fully functional until March 2018.
-The fourth phase, with six new radial lines to outlying areas, was approved in mid 2016.
+Phase III, with an additional three new lines (Pink, Magenta, and Gray) including two ring lines, finally became fully operational by the end of 2019 after long delays.
+Construction on the final fourth phase, with six new radial lines to outlying areas, commenced at the end of 2019 and is expected to be completed by 2025.

 What's notable about the Delhi Metro is that it's the world's first railway system to get United Nations certification for reducing greenhouse gas emissions.